Trevelopment/mazdatweaks/AIO-FAQ.md

 ---

+**What is "autorun & recovery?"**

+> Autorun & recovery are a set of scripts that will automatically regain SSH access and allow for tweaks to be installed when updating to firmware v59.00.502+ or [after gaining serial access](https://trevelopment.win/im-super-serial).
+The recovery script lies dormant until it detects it is needed then runs automatically in the background without you even noticing that it is fixing the issue.

+---

+**Is it one time installation or needs do be done every time before firmware upgrade?
+Does it need to be installed separately or can be done with other tweaks at the same time?**

+> They only need to be installed once separately from tweaks then you can forget about it and it will do its magic when the time comes.
+You don't even need to reinstall the scripts after updating, they will persist through firmware updates and will automatically run and repair your system after the update is complete.

+---

+**What are the other options under autorun?
+Do I need them?**

+> There are a few extras you can install with the autorun script Auto WiFi AP, Auto ADB, and Dryrun.
+You don't need any of these for the recovery scripts to work these are just additional ways to test/access your system.
+> * _Dryrun:_ is only for testing the installation is successful, you only need it the first time you install then you can delete it.
+> * _Auto WiFi AP:_ Starts a WiFi AP (Access Point) coming from your CMU.
+You have to set the SSID and Password used to connect just like you would a router.
+If you dont set them it will not work.
+> * _Auto ADB:_ This one is my favorite, on boot it starts an adb reverse port from 2222 to port 22 that can be used by any android device (with developer mode activated) to connect directly to the CMU via
+>   * `SSH --host:localhost --port=2222`

+---

+**Can tweaks be installed after running the recovery script?**
+>  You can do everything normally after installing the autorun & recovery scripts.
+You will not even notice them, you can just forget about them and rest easy, they will be ready when you need them.

+---

 **If something goes wrong, how can I help you to help me?**

 >  During installation/uninstalling, a log file is created (AIO_log.txt) and some additional files will be copied on the USB drive.